mna/luafn/README.md

 Take the iterator's it results while the predicate p returns true.
 The predicate is called with the values of each iteration.
 Return a new iterator that applies the take while condition.
-If it is nil, returns a partially-applied function with the predicate p set.
+If "it" is nil, returns a partially-applied function with the predicate p set.

 ### `fn.skipn(n, it, inv, ctl)`

 Skip the first n results of iterator it.
 Return a new iterator that skips those first n results.
-If it is nil, returns a partially-applied function with the n value set.
+If "it" is nil, returns a partially-applied function with the n value set.

 ### `fn.skipwhile(p, it, inv, ctl)`